-For free, confidential advice and support from our Advice Line Team. contact:

-0808 801 0899 (Mon-Fri 9am-4pm) text ADVICE to 66777 adviceline@chss.org.uk
+For free, confidential advice and support from our Advice Line nurses, call: 0808 801 0899 (Mon-Fri 9.30am-4pm), text: NURSE to 66777 or email: adviceline@chss.org.uk.

-One in five people in Scotland are affected by chest, heart and stroke conditions or Long Covid.
-Go to www.chss.org.uk/supportus to find out how you can help us support more people in Scotland.
+Across Scotland, over one million people - that's one in five of us - are living with the effects of a chest, heart or stroke condition.
+We are here to help everyone who needs us.
+But we need your support to do this.
+Go to www.chss.org.uk/supportus to find out how you can help more people in Scotland.